1487quantum/vilib_ros/README.md

 ROS wrapper for CUDA Visual Library by RPG.

+> Tested with ROS melodic with custom OpenCV installation.
+(3.4.10)

 ## Dependencies
 The following packages are required for the vilib_ros wrapper.
 ### CUDA